ahmadaw34/Tsofen/assignment1/Readme.txt

-this code takes json file that represents apps versions and compare these version so we can complete our process constructions to run the code: \Tsofen> python3 main.py
+this code takes json file that represents apps versions and compare these versions so we can complete our process constructions to run the code: \assignment1\Tsofen> python main.py